flatpak/flatpak-docs/docs/using-flatpak.rst

 can typically get you the link to the project, depending on whether or not it uses characters not allowed in Flatpak.

-..
-Flatpak identifies each application and runtime using a unique three-part
-.. identifier, such as ``com.company.App``.
-The final segment of this address is
-.. the object's name, and the preceding part identifies the developer, so that
-.. the same developer can have multiple applications, like ``com.company.App1``
-.. and ``com.company.App2``.

 Identifier triples
 ``````````````````